5 October 2021

 Development timelines can be taxing, especially if you want to launch a beta build of your game as soon as possible.
 That is why Vizlib Gantt for Qlik Sense is the perfect visual project management solution.
 You can easily create a timeline for the art, narrative, or Q&A departments to fit in with the scope of your project.

-Are you ready to make your next game a smash hit?
-Contact us for a demo today.
+Are you ready to make your next game a smash hit? book a demo today